 It does seem like a bunch of work.
 But over the years, I’ve found that the key to successful 100th Day Stations is to select activities that are independent and need very little support from an adult.

 I chose fairly open-ended activities.
 I ensured they were organized, easily assembled, and well labeled for my kinders to find and manage.
 (You can grab my free printable station labels if you follow this blog to the end and click the Free Download button.)

 I only have 20 students and with 8 stations I knew that I could put three students at each station and still have one station running at any given time.
 These ended up being perfect numbers.
 As I spread the stations out over my small room, it dispersed the noise and gave students plenty of space to complete their activities.

 Each student received a 100-Day Smarter Station card.
 They would write their name at the bottom and circle the number of the first station they attended.
 From there, after each station they would check off their list and move to the next numbered station.
 I thought they would need this to stay on track, but honestly, they were awesome about knowing which number they were at and which number they went to next.
 Having well-labeled containers helped with this greatly.
 Of course, using my favorite brightly colored Astrobrights Papers made finding those labels even easier when it was transition time.
 Plus, let’s face it, they’re just so darn pretty!

 STATION 1: SIGHT WORD READER

 Maria from KinderCraze has the BEST interactive sight word readers and I just knew she’d have one for this special day as well.
 I have all her bundles because, quite honestly, they are so good I use them all the time in my classroom.
-I knew that this activity would be independent for my students because they were familiar with the process of completing these readers and they enjoy the hands on cutting and creating that they do to complete them.
+I knew that this activity would be independent for my students because they were familiar with the process of completing these readers and they enjoy the hands-on cutting and creating that they have do to complete them.